gledrich/tsge/README.md

 npm run playground
 ```

 This will bring up a server running the playground on port [3000](http://localhost:3000).
+Have a look at the [Example](https://github.com/gledrich/tsge/blob/main/Example/index.js) if you're looking for ideas.
+The sprite is already included in the playground.

+_Note: No need to call `window.onload`, just create a `new DemoGame()` after the definition._

 ## Documentation